liuffy/Open/docs/dev-README.md

 - [ ] Check if a business is open without navigating to any external sites (clicking the icon in their extensions bar will open up a popup)
   - [ ] If a business is closed, it will inform the user of the hours for the next day.
 (If the business is still closed the next day, they can continue clicking the "Next" button for the subsequent days.)
 - [ ] Find the matching location closest to their location.
-  - [ ] If the user wants to see the hours of all franchises of a chain in a city, they can opt out of the 'Closest to me' option and have it list up to five matching locations.
+  - [ ] If the user wants to see the hours of all franchises of a chain in a city, they can opt out of the 'Closest to me' option and have it list up to five locations located in the city inputted by the user.
 - [ ] Easily navigating back to the search screen so they can perform additional searches.